kanghj/DSM/README.md

 ## Using DSM as a library

 - To use DSM as a library, run `python setup.py install` to install the DSM package on your machine.
+  Executing `import dsm` will work if the installation is successful.
 - The following 3 APIs are provided:

 ````